 We’ve all heard the term used in movies, comic books, heck, in all aspects of pop culture.
 Going into overdrive or “kicking it into overdrive” usually means going to the next level - faster, meaner, better, in a sense.
 So what really happens when you switch your car into overdrive?
 The complete opposite.
 Overdrive is used for relaxed and efficient highway driving, where the engine exerts minimum effort to maintain speed over distance.

-While premium fuels are more expensive, that doesn’t mean it’s purer or cleaner than the regular gas that you fill up with.
-This gas is used for particular cars that need fuel that is less combustible, but it won’t make any difference to your normal vehicle.
-You’ll know if your vehicle requires a certain requirement of gasoline by reading your manual.
+Premium fuels are expensive, however, this doesn’t mean that they are purer or cleaner than the regular gasoline that you fill up with.
+Higher octane gasoline is needed for performance vehicles or those with forced induction as it creates a more stable burn.
+For regular vehicles, on the other hand, you can refer to your owner’s manual for the recommended octane.
 If your car’s engine requires a higher-octane level then fill up with that.
-If not, you’re wasting money - It won't make your car perform better, go faster, get better mileage, or run cleaner.
+If not, you’re wasting money—as the gains, you get from higher octane fuel are marginal at best.
+It won’t make your vehicle perform any better, go faster, get better mileage, or run cleaner.

 Funny thing is, we have ourselves partly to blame.
 The oil-changing businesses have been constantly reminding drivers to come back sooner rather than later, and that equals more revenue.

-Back in the day when most cars had carburettors to mix fuel and air for the engine to use, then this notion could count for something.
-Today?
-Not anymore.
-Thanks to fuel injection, ignition occurs without having to expend any more fuel than what is needed to keep the car idling.
+Back in the day when most cars had carburetors to mix fuel and air for the engine to use, then this notion could count for something.
+However, with today’s technology and through fuel injection, ignition occurs without having to expend any more fuel than what is needed to keep the car idling. .
 Want to really save on gas?
 If your car sits for more than 30 seconds, turn it off.
 Why do you think modern cars are starting to integrate “start/stop” engine technologies?